patrickojeh/portfolio/blog/_posts/2023-04-11-converting-express-app-to-netlify-functions.markdown

 5. Run the command `npm run dev`.
 This lets Netlify load our Lambda functions and give us a server to preview our app.

 <br/>
-...And then finally, you can preview the api at `http://localhost:8888/.netlify/functions/users`
+...and then finally, you can preview the api at `http://localhost:8888/.netlify/functions/users`

+If you're interested in exploring the final code used in this project, you can find it on my Github repository.
+Feel free to fork or submit any issues you encounter.

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]: https://github.com/jekyll/jekyll